IsikYildiz/Sesbil/README.md

 ### Project Overview

 **Sesbil** is a web-based voice analysis software.
 If the user has a voice record in the database, they simply click the **Start** button on the website and begin speaking.
 The recording continues for up to 3 minutes or until the **Stop** button is pressed.
+Users can also record their voice by entering their name on the "Record Voice" page.
+This will update the model used for voice prediction.

 **During speech:**
 - **Real-time spectrogram** and **waveform** graphs are displayed.